 For now, though, the online poker site is coming to Pennsylvania, and we’ve got a rundown of why that’s great news for PA poker players in our detailed look at GGPoker below.

 What’s in it for you?
 Well, GGPoker will be bringing a generous new player welcome bonus with it to the US.
-It’s a choice of either $100 in cash rewards and free tickets or a matched deposit bonus of up to $600.
+It’s a choice of either $50 in free tickets or a matched deposit bonus of up to $600.
 Just sign up for a new account, make a $20 deposit or more, and the choice is yours.

 Choose the matched deposit bonus, and GGPoker will match the amount of your first deposit up to a maximum of $600.
 You’ll find the bonus credited to your bonus balance, and you can unlock the funds at a rate of $5 for every $20 you pay in rake and tournament fees.
 Plus, you’ll get 90 days to unlock it all.
-To claim either welcome bonus, you must sign up for a new account, make a $20 deposit or more and visit the cashier to make your choice.
+To claim either welcome bonus, you must sign up for a new account using our links.
+A $20 deposit is required for the free tickets offer, while only $10 is needed to claim the deposit match.

 |Online Poker||GGPoker Online Poker|